Andy Baraghani: Early food writer positions

+Time at Bon Appétit (2015–2021)

 In 2015, he joined Bon Appétit as senior food editor.
 He was additionally co-editor of Healthyish, a publication by Bon Appétit which focuses on clean eating.
 When Bon Appétit began to increase its focus on video content in 2016, he started presenting on the publication's YouTube channel with Molly Baz, Sohla El-Waylly, Priya Krishna, Brad Leone, and Claire Saffitz.
 Baraghani was one of seventeen chefs who operated a Manhattan pop-up restaurant by Google open for four days in April 2016.
 With musicians Cupcakke and Ella Mai, Baraghani and Baz held cooking demonstrations at the Outside Lands Music and Arts Festival in San Francisco in 2019.
 In early 2020, the LGBTQ magazine Out published a profile of Baraghani that dubbed him "the internet boyfriend of our dreams".

 In June 2020, during the George Floyd protests against police brutality and racism, Bon Appétit editor-in-chief Adam Rapoport resigned after a 2004 photo of him in brownface previously published on Instagram garnered criticism online.
 Staff members, among other critics on social media, accused the publication and its parent company Condé Nast of discrimination against their employees of color and called for better compensation and treatment.
 Baraghani himself was accused of microaggressions toward a female Korean American coworker.
 A few days later, he posted a statement to Instagram in which he criticized the publication's workplace culture and apologized for the ways he had "undermined" and "hurt" BIPOC coworkers, particularly a "former coworker".
 He continued working at the publication for another year, unlike some coworkers who resigned at the time in protest.
-Speaking with the Financial Times in 2022, he explained that he came from a "very middle-class family" and accrued a "five-figure college debt", so "Quitting was a privilege I didn't feel I had."
+Speaking with the Financial Times in 2022, he explained that leaving Bon Appétit was "a privilege I didn't feel I had" because of his middle-class background and the large amount of student debt he had accrued.
 He departed the publication in August 2021 to work on a cookbook.

+After Bon Appétit (2021–present)

 Baraghani's cookbook, The Cook You Want to Be: Everyday Recipes to Impress, was published in 2022 by Lorena Jones Books.
 The cookbook contains recipes and essays on his childhood, international travels, and career.
 According to The Mercury News, it "features a wide range of veg-forward, flavor-packed and often unexpected dishes" as well as dishes he ate in his childhood such as aush reshteh, a stew, and chelo (pilaf) with tahdig (scorched rice).
+The book won him a James Beard Award in the general cookbook category in 2023.

+In a 2023 interview, Baraghani stated he was planning to write his second book and start a project to produce city guides for worldwide destinations.